Coronavirus: Russia agrees to produce Sputnik V vaccine in India | DW | 27.11.2020

 The Russian Direct Investment Fund (RDIF), which has been backing the vaccine and marketing it globally, plans to start production at the beginning of 2021.

+"Hetero, one of India's leading generic pharmaceutical companies, have agreed to produce in India over 100 million doses per year of the world's first registered vaccine against the novel coronavirus infection Sputnik V," the RDIF said in a statement.

-With final-phase trials ongoing, Indian drugmaker Dr Reddy's Laboratories Ltd. said it expected late-stage trials to be finalized as soon as March 2021.
+With final-phase trials ongoing, Indian drugmaker Dr Reddy's Laboratories Ltd. which has been testing the drug, said it expected late-stage trials to be finalized as soon as March 2021.

+"While we look forward to the clinical trial results in India, we believe that manufacturing the product locally is crucial to enable swift access to patients," said Hetero director B. Murali Krishna.

 Russia has said the vaccine is 92% effective at protecting people from COVID-19.
 Meanwhile, Moscow is rushing to keep pace with Western competitors vying against one another in the race for an effective vaccine.